Comptche to Ukiah

 The road, which was always small, has been getting smaller (the center line is long gone), and right after Montgomery it gets laughably narrow.
 Enjoy it—it will return to normal two-lane width soon enough.

-You may see walkers along the road here, because Montgomery is a mile or two down the road from the route’s other plum, Orr Hot Springs (unmissable).
+You may see walkers along the road here, because Montgomery is a mile or two down the road from the route’s other plum, Orr Hot Springs (unmissable on your R).
 This small but developed hot springs has nothing in common with big operations like Harbin Hot Springs or Wilbur Hot Springs.
 It’s usually almost deserted, which is good because the hot springs can only handle about 4 people at once, consisting merely of a large roofed barrel and a shallow, rocky puddle.
 The expansive flower gardens are an unexpected but joyful draw—walking among the blooms is as restorative as the hot water.
 It’s all very peaceful and solitary.
 Consider begging for water here, because you have 12 miles of hard, exposed, and potentially hot riding still to do.

 This new rolling grassy landscape lasts until the end of the ride, and it’s really quite rewarding in its way, with a lot of serpentining in the road contour and lots of big vistas in all directions.
 For the first time in the ride, you can see more than 30 yards of the road ahead of or behind you.
+At times you can see all the way to the coast behind you, about 40 miles.

 Shortening the ride: You can turn around any time.
 The first logical turn-around spot is at the first summit—round trip distance 8 miles but it’s a demanding 8 miles.
 It’s a very nice descent, with great pavement, good sight lines, and gentle turns that don’t require much braking.
 East from the summit it rolls for about 5 miles, so you can continue on without a major climbing penalty and turn around at the “Next 2 miles, 10% (down)” sign—round trip 17 miles.
-Beyond that point, you’ve got a tough 2-mile climb coming back so continuing is an investment.
+Beyond that point, you’ve got a rough and tough 2-mile climb coming back, so continuing is an investment.

-If you want to keep the return miles to a minimum but don’t like out and backs, there is a mythic road that will take you almost straight back to your starting point: Masonite Road.
+If you want to keep the return miles to a minimum but don’t like out-and-backs, there is a mythic road that will take you almost straight back to your starting point: Masonite Road.
 It takes off from Orr Springs Rd. just outside Ukiah and wanders around until it rejoins Hwy 128 just east of Flynn Creek Rd.
 It’s 35 miles, 3070 ft, so it’s a much easier ride than Comptche-Ukiah/Orr Springs Rd. in either direction.
 Here’s a map.
 My sources tell me it’s officially a “private” road and gated off to cars but bikes are welcome.
 Google “Masonite Road” for more details.
 It sounds dreamy, except for one thing: it’s 75% gravel, so it’s not for me.

 When in the town of Comptche you’re at the midpoint of our Mendocino/Comptche ride.